AvirFrog/Mir-Us/docs/cookbook.md

 [Taxonomy tree details :octicons-link-16:](#specifics-of-the-taxonomy-tree){: target="_blank" .md-button .md-button--primary }
 ## Specifics of the taxonomy tree
-Mir-Us provides a data structure which is a copy of the taxonomy tree available on ['Browse by species'](https://www.mirbase.org/cgi-bin/browse.pl) site from miRBase.
+Mir-Us provides a data structure which is a copy of the taxonomy tree available on ['Browse by species'](https://www.mirbase.org/cgi-bin/browse.pl){: target="_blank"} site from miRBase.
 Because of its characteristic impementation in Mir-Us, user is allowed to slice a part of tree from a pointed taxonomy level or retrieve only organism names from a certain taxonomy level.
 ### Structure of the tree
 Structure of the tree is not complicated but it might be not intuitive at first.
 Bascially, the tree is defined as a dictionary of other dictionaries which are representing subsequent taxonomy levels.
 To better visualise it, we can think of this structure as a file system - in a directory there is another directory, which holds another directory.
 If certain taxonomy level has organisms in it, then we can think that there are some loose files in that particular directory.